The Flying Cat Academy

 special education training - completed Level 1, 2, and specialist classes from Queen's University

-Certified B.C. teacher with over 20 years experience teaching middle and high school English
+over 20 years experience teaching middle and high school English

 In addition to being a high school English and social studies teacher in the public school system for over 15 years, I am trained as a special education teacher.
 Unfortunately, none of that training gave me the skills needed to enable a student to overcome reading failure.
 This is why, when my son was in grade two and I realized that he was suffering from reading failure, my life took a big left turn.